ViniciussdeOliveira/Poker-game/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

 ## Considerations
 If you have any suggestions for improvement, found any bugs, or want to comment, please report them through an issue or comment on issue `#12: Comments`.
+If possible, consider giving a star to the repository.